MohammadFzli/MohammadFzli/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 - 👨🏽‍🎓 Student of Shiraz University
 - 🌱 I'm Currently Growing My Programming Knowledge
-- 📚 I'm constantly learning new skills and _striving for progress_
+- 📚 I'm constantly learning New Skills And Striving For Progress
-- 🏆 Goal: To Be the person I Thought About In The Past
+- 🏆 Goal: To Be The Person I Thought About In The Past
 - ⚡ Motto: _Learn Correctly, Time Is Not Important_

 <br />